 - Marketing or evangelizing of technologies not intended to be released under a license compatible with W3C specifications.
 Discussion of out-of-scope solutions should be limited to elaborating upon technological advantages/disadvantages.

 In general, all documents related to credentialing are welcome.
-If there is someone who will commit to being an editor for a document, the group should agree to accept it as a work item even if it conflicts with previous work adopted by the community.
+If there are individuals who will commit to being editors for a document, the group should agree to accept it as a work item even if it conflicts with previous work adopted by the community.
 Newly-accepted work items that extend beyond the scope of this Community Group Charter will lead to a reconsideration of the Charter.
 The Community Group may vote to revise the Charter in order to include new work, or to determine that the proposed work is unrelated to credentialing.

 Dependencies or Liaisons